-We tried the bacon cooked in 1 tsp of vegetable oil (per directions on the package), in an omelette and in a quiche.
+We tried the bacon cooked in 1 tsp of vegetable oil (per directions on the package), in an omelet and in a quiche.

 As just plain bacon, Smart Bacon was not very flavorful.
 It actually reminded us of (pork) bacon that is cooked until crispy.
 Some people like their bacon cooked very well done, while others prefer it a little less dry.
 If you are among the latter, you may not care for Smart Bacon.
 It had a nice bacon taste, was certainly not greasy, and cooked quickly and evenly.
 It just was missing that moistness you find in other bacon.

-When we used the bacon in the omelette and quiche, we were much happier with the results.
-In the omelette, in provided a nice bacon flavor and a good texture (slightly crunchy), without the fat and cholesterol of pork bacon.
+When we used the bacon in the omelet and quiche, we were much happier with the results.
+In the omelet, in providing a nice bacon flavor and a good texture (slightly crunchy), without the fat and cholesterol of pork bacon.
 We also made breakfast bacon & egg tacos on another day – also very good this way!

 For the quiche, we browned the bacon first (following the directions on the package) before adding it to the other ingredients.
 The quiche had a very good bacon flavor (baking it may have brought out more of the flavor), and the bacon held up very well.